Generative Pseudo-Labeling for Pre-Ranking with LLMs: Methodology

 To balance adaptation efficacy and computational efficiency, we employ Low-Rank Adaptation (LoRA)~\citep{hu2022lora}(rank=8): trainable low-rank matrices are injected into the query and value projections of all attention layers, while the original LLM parameters remain frozen.
 This reduces trainable parameters by over 99\% and preserves the model’s pre-trained semantic knowledge.
 Training follows the Next Token Prediction (NTP) objective.
 The last SID in $H_u$ is masked as the target, and the loss minimizes the negative log-likelihood over all hierarchical levels:

 where $\theta$ denotes the trainable parameters.

 At inference, we perform hierarchical beam search~\cite{beamsearch} with width $B$ to decode diverse SID candidates $\mathcal{S}_{\text{beam}} = \{ \mathbf{s}_1, \dots, \mathbf{s}_B \}$.
 Each generated SID $\mathbf{s}_b$ is resolved to a real item $a_b$ via the precomputed lookup table built during RQ-VAE training.
 Empirically, over 98.5\% of generated SIDs exist in the table (measured on a validation cohort), confirming strong coverage of plausible future interactions.
 For the rare out-of-vocabulary cases (<1.5\%), we fall back to nearest-neighbor retrieval in the frozen multimodal embedding space.
-The final interest-anchor set is:

-Crucially, during training and inference, we apply a causal attention mask~\cite{vaswani2017attention} over the entire sequence, ensuring that predictions at each position depend only on past and present tokens—not future ones.
-This enforces a strict temporal order and prevents information leakage, enabling the model to better capture sequential dynamics in user behavior.
+The final interest-anchor set is $A_u = \{ a_1, \dots, a_B \}$.
+Throughout training and inference, a causal attention mask enforces strict temporal order, preventing information leakage and better capturing sequential user dynamics.